plusk0/gator/README.md

-Basic guided Project for implementing a web aggregator with Postresql in Go (using Goose, sqlc)
+Basic guided project for implementing a web aggregator with Postresql in Go (using Goose, sqlc)
 Dependencies:
 postgres, go

 Binary can be built from the directory via /go build and installed via /go install

 The program expects a config file in the user home dir ~/.gatorconfig.json
+Example:
+{"db_url":"postgres://postgres:@localhost:5432/gator?sslmode=disable","current_user_name":"new"}
+The username can be set later via the command register [name]